elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 ![](images/umbraco-uno-enable-custom-code.png)

-After enabling Custom Code you can create a *Development* environment and clone it to your local machine using `git`.
-Finally, follow the steps in the [Umbraco Cloud](#umbraco-cloud) documentation.
+After enabling Custom Code you can create a *Development* environment and follow the steps in the [Umbraco Cloud](#umbraco-cloud) documentation.

 ## Umbraco 7